zazuko/SPEX/README.md

 The URL of the shape is work in progress, see [this issue](https://github.com/zazuko/endpoint-explorer/issues/25) for more information.

 SPEX tries to find a good layout to render the different tables.
 This is not easy and there is surely room for improvement.
+If the layout does not fit on the page, use the browser zoom controls.

 ## Accessing an unencrypted (http) SPARQL endpoint